-In a later history, Joseph is recorded to have said that as part of their conversation this day, they were pondering "that if God rewarded every one according to the deeds done in the body, the term 'heaven', as intended for the Saints eternal home, much include more kingdoms than one."3
+In a later history, Joseph is recorded to have said that as part of their conversation this day, they were pondering "that if God rewarded every one according to the deeds done in the body, the term 'heaven', as intended for the Saints eternal home, must include more kingdoms than one."3

 The background of this conversation is known from Rigdon's previous associations and preaching.
 Others in that period had written about heaven having three different levels, for example, but they did not portray these levels in same manner as described in the Vision.4 This entered the discussion of John 5:29 they had on 16 February 1832.
 While some of the terms used in D&C 76 may not be similar to those used by others of that time and place, the way they were used and the concepts presented about life after death were certainly unique.
-Most significantly, the doctrine of hell and who went there differs radically in the Vision as compared with all other teachings of the day.5 visions together into one experience that was recorded singly.
+Most significantly, the doctrine of hell and who went there differs radically in the Vision as compared with all other teachings of the day.5

 This section is often called "The Vision" because of the way it was received.
-In reality, it might just as well be called "The Visions" because it was a series of visions, not just one, but it was received in a single sitting, chaining the
+In reality, it might just as well be called "The Visions" because it was a series of visions, though it was received in a single sitting, chaining the visions together into one experience that was recorded singly.